originjs/docs/docs/en/guide/cli/start/README.md

 ori init [options] <app-name>
 ```

-There are some prompts so that you can define the version, license and plugins of the project.
+There are some prompts so that you can define the version, license, test framework and plugins of the project.
 The Origin.js application will be based on Vue3 and Vite2, and the initial files will be generated according to your definition.

 The project dependencies will be installed before initialization finished, so you can launch it directly.

 ### Options